 - Mobile teeth may exist and the Pin Guide moved the teeth.
 If the Pin Guide has an integrated bite, re-start the case using the bite for seating the Pin Guide.
 Next time, inform the CHROME team of mobile teeth, especially of most or all are mobile.
 We will design a Pin Guide that seats against the opposing teeth.

-What if it contacts labial bone?
+What if the Fixation Base contacts labial bone?

 Pin Guide is not seated correctly.
 Perhaps the bone is very soft and the malleting pushed the fixation base and oblonged the holes.
 This is bad.
-Suggest pulling the Fixation Base back out to mimic the GSI report images, pack gauze plugs between the Fixation base and the bone and be gentile during the surgery.
+Suggest pulling the Fixation Base back out to mimic the GSI report images, pack gauze plugs between the Fixation Base and the bone and be gentle during the surgery.
 Or, just use the Fixation Base for bone reduction and then freehand the implants using the Carrier Guide as just a guide for close implant location.
 These are just suggestions for a case that is not aligned correctly.
 This is not a surgical recommendation!
 These suggestions can lead to very unpredictable surgery and results.

-The fixation drill breaks?
+What if the fixation drill breaks?

 If you cannot back it out or easily remove, and you have an extra 2mm, leave it in place and use the other drill.
 Length can be measured by setting it next to a pin and using a sharpie.
 If this is the only drill, it must be removed.
 Remove the Pin Guide and the other pins and remove the drill.
 This is a last resort, as the removed pins will not fit the same as the initially did, and can be detrimental to the stability of the Fixation Base.